-On August 1, 2014, the City published written notice and an opportunity for air carrier comment on this proposed application under 14 CFR § 158.23.
-Two carriers (United and American) returned a Certification of Agreement after the Air Carrier Consultation Meeting, held September 5, 2014.
+On August 1, 2014, and May 15, 2015, the City published written notices and opportunities for air carrier comment on this proposed application under 14 CFR § 158.23.
 Airlines not providing comment signify a Certification of Agreement.
 If a carrier fails to provide the public agency with timely acknowledgement of the notice or timely certification of agreement or disagreement with the proposed project, the carrier is considered to have certified its agreement under 14 CFR § 158.23(c)3.